 Keep in mind, there are hundreds of units available.
 It seems like every tactical gear brand out there is trying to come out with a “unique” rangefinder.
 While I can’t review each and every product that is and will be on the market, I will do my best to review the most popular units!
 If I’ve skipped over a long range heavy hitter, let me know in the comments and I’ll take a peek at it!

-Here Are the Best Rangefinders in 2019
+Here Are the Best Rangefinders

 1. Vortex Ranger 1800 (Editor’s Choice)

-My review: The Vortex Ranger 1800 is without a doubt one of the best rangefinders for long range shooting and hunting.
+My Review: The Vortex Ranger 1800 is without a doubt one of the best rangefinders for long range shooting and hunting.
 The number after the name can either be the 1500 or 1800, which simply stands for the maximum effective range of the unit.
 Incredible creativity!

 The first thing you’ll notice is the belt clip screwed into the side of this unit, which at first, I thought was a bit awkward but you can always simply take that off if you don’t use it and you can even attach a lanyard to carry it with that instead, which is included in the package.